aleksi-kangas/terrace-heating-frontend/README.md

 - [Redux.js](https://redux.js.org/) is used for state management.

 ## Planned upcoming features
-- High priority for implementing a fully custom UI.
 - Conversion to TypeScript.
 - Additional controlling and monitoring features while keeping the overall application simple.